Binta Diao: Reclaiming her future—and rewriting it for others

 Inspiration struck from the unlikeliest of places: the abandoned tires strewn around Dakar, marring the city’s landscape.
 The tires were more than just unsightly—they were breeding grounds for mosquitos that spread malaria, and they often ended up ablaze, exposing millions of people to toxic fumes.

-Starting a company is rarely glamorous work, and Yaye’s experience was no different.
-In the early days, the two women worked in Yaye’s backyard, breaking down tires using a meat grinder and spoons.
+Starting a company is rarely glamorous work, and Souadou’s experience was no different.
+In the early days, the two women worked in Souadou’s backyard, breaking down tires using a meat grinder and spoons.
 They entered competitions and applied for grants, eventually pulling in the funding they needed to get off the ground.

-“We were often told that, ‘You are too young, you’re a woman, it’s too big,’” Yaye said.
-But eventually, they found an investor—the women-founded and women-led Women’s Investment Club—who saw the company’s potential and helped Yaye and Khady prove that these two young women were precisely the right people to bring their big idea to life.
+“We were often told that, ‘You are too young, you’re a woman, it’s too big,’” Souadou said.
+But eventually, they found an investor—the women-founded and women-led Women’s Investment Club—who saw the company’s potential and helped Souadou and Khady prove that these two young women were precisely the right people to bring their big idea to life.

 Dr. Shivon Byamukama: Delivering lifesaving care through mobile phones